 It could even be a list of points/shots you need to cover in the content.

-The more you can list your needs and expectations the better equipped your creative team will be at creating the perfect content.
-And our clients tend to involve us in the creative brief development as our experience helps guide the process.
+The more you can list your needs and expectations, the better equipped your creative team will be for producing the desired content.
+We are well-versed in working with clients from the outset, partnering or leading the conversation to achieve a clear brief that shapes and guides the creative process.